 Carin is responsible for coordinating federal, state and local actions to improve water quality, habitat and living resource conditions in the Chesapeake Bay and its rivers.
 Some of the responsibilities of her team include coordination within and between Chesapeake Bay Program partner teams and committees, development of decision support tools to allow for adaptive management, the development and use of indicators and performance measures, and ongoing support for the Federal Office Directors.

-Lucinda Power, Acting Branch Chief for Science, Analysis and Implementation, U.S. Environmental Protection Agency
+Lucinda Power, Acting Branch Chief, Science, Analysis and Implementation Branch, U.S. Environmental Protection Agency

 Lucinda has been an applied anthropologist with EPA’s Chesapeake Bay Program Office since 2010.
 Her work focuses on water quality policy in the context of the Chesapeake Bay Total Maximum Daily Load and she is responsible for the overall coordination of state and locally-driven watershed restoration plan development and implementation.